NOLA2

 H/ACA ribonucleoprotein complex subunit 2 is a protein that in humans is encoded by the NHP2 gene.

+Identifiers

 This gene is a member of the H/ACA snoRNPs (small nucleolar ribonucleoproteins) gene family. snoRNPs are involved in various aspects of rRNA processing and modification and have been classified into two families: C/D and H/ACA.

 The H/ACA snoRNPs also include the DKC1, NOLA1 and NOLA3 proteins.
-These four H/ACA snoRNP proteins localize to the dense fibrillar components of nucleoli and to coiled (Cajal) bodies in the nucleus.
-Both 18S rRNA production and rRNA pseudouridylation are impaired if any one of the four proteins is depleted.
+These four H/ACA snoRNP proteins localize to the dense fibrillar components of nucleoli and coiled (Cajal) bodies in the nucleus.
+Both 18S rRNA production and rRNA pseudouridylation are impaired if any of the four proteins is depleted.
 The four H/ACA snoRNP proteins are also components of the telomerase complex.
 This gene encodes a protein related to Saccharomyces cerevisiae Nhp2p.
 Two transcript variants encoding different isoforms have been found for this gene.